 Vendor ID is 1425.

 The serial number is stuck on the card.
 It starts with 2 letters followed by 8 digits.
 For example: PT12345678.

-Are your products RoHS compliant?
+- Are your products RoHS compliant?

-Supported Operating Systems are Linux, Windows, MAC OS, FreeBSD, Solaris, Xen and VmWare.
+Supported Operating Systems are Linux, Windows, ESX, MAC OS, FreeBSD, Solaris and Xen.

 - I have a problem with a Chelsio product and need assistance.
 What should I do?